BioData-PT/FEGA_SOPs/README.md

-# FEGA_SOPs
+# FEGA SOP Index
-Standard Operating Procedures templates for nodes of Federated EGA
+Below you can find the full list of Standard Operating Procedures (SOPs) templates for Federated EGA nodes